DIY Halloween Bat Decorations

-These wire hanger bats make the perfect DIY Halloween decorations.
-It’s a fun craft and simple way to add a little spooky flair to your house this fall.
+These wire hanger Halloween bat decorations are a fun craft, and simple way to add a little spooky flair to your house this fall.

 But this year, I’m going a little bit crazy.
 See, I’ve figured out an easy, cheap, and fun way to make really cool-looking flying bats, and I cannot stop making them!
 Seriously, my house might be covered in bats by the time Halloween comes.